Taylor Walls Player Props: Rays vs. Red Sox

-On Saturday, Taylor Walls (batting .133 in his past 10 games) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 1:10 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.289 on-base percentage in past 10 games, 61 points below season-long percentage), battle starting pitcher Tanner Houck and the Boston Red Sox at Fenway Park, Sunday at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Cubs.
+In his most recent game he had a hitless performance (0-for-2) against the Red Sox.

 Taylor Walls Game Info & Props vs. the Red Sox